Can Pinterest Inc. (PINS) Remain Competitive?

-Pinterest Inc. (NYSE:PINS) went up by 2.85% from its latest closing price compared to the recent 1-year high of $89.90.
-The company’s stock price has collected 3.71% of gains in the last five trading sessions.
-Press Release reported 4 hours ago that Investor Reminder: Kessler Topaz Meltzer & Check, LLP Reminds Investors of Deadline in Securities Fraud Class Action Lawsuit Filed Against Pinterest, Inc.
+Pinterest Inc. (NYSE:PINS) went up by 0.73% from its latest closing price compared to the recent 1-year high of $89.90.
+The company’s stock price has collected 3.57% of gains in the last five trading sessions.
+Press Release reported on 06/26/21 that Kessler Topaz Meltzer & Checker, LLP: Final Deadline Reminder for Pinterest, Inc. Investors – PINS

 Is It Worth Investing in Pinterest Inc. (NYSE :PINS) Right Now?